Shak-H/Space-Invaders/README.md

 ## <a name='improvements'>FUTURE IMPROVEMENTS</a>

+#### *UPDATE
+The first two points below have been added/fixed.

 - High Scores scoreboard using local storage.
 - Fix the bug for when levels increase.
 - Add the ability for aliens to fire lasers.
 - Add different types of aliens with different points, including bonus UFO.
 - Add responsive design.
+- Add the ability for the user to select different characters.

 ## <a name='learnings'>KEY LEARNINGS</a>